exoscale/exoscale-cloud-controller-manager/dev-env/README.md

 Once terraform completed provisioning tasks (it takes usually about 2mn), you have:
 - an SKS cluster without CCM in your Exoscale account
 - a `.env` file in this directory
-- the operator kubeconfig file (`operator.kubeconfig`) for use with kubectl
+- the operator Kubeconfig file (`operator.kubeconfig`) for use with kubectl
-- the ccm kubeconfig for use by the CCM (`ccm.kubeconfig`).
+- the ccm Kubeconfig for use by the CCM (`ccm.kubeconfig`).

-You can source the `.env` file to setup some useful environment variables and aliases:
+You can source the `.env` file to set up some useful environment variables and aliases:
-- `EXOSCALE_ZONE` environment variable: required for the CCM to work properly, this variable expose the zone in which the development cluster was deployed
+- `EXOSCALE_ZONE` environment variable: required for the CCM to work properly, this variable exposes the zone in which the development cluster was deployed
 - `KUBECONFIG` environment variable: allows interaction with the cluster, using `system:master` privileges
 - `approve-csr` alias: automatically approve all pending CSR.
-This can be used in rare situations for troubleshooting, because one of the features of the CCM is to automatically approve CSRs.
+This can be used in rare situations for troubleshooting because one of the features of the CCM is to automatically approve CSRs.
-- `go-run-ccm` alias: this alias call `go run` on your current code base and authenticates directly to the target development infrastructure.
+- `go-run-ccm` alias: this alias calls `go run` on your current code base and authenticates directly to the target development infrastructure.

 The CCM will also require credentials as well (you need to provide them in environment variables too):
 - `EXOSCALE_API_KEY`